kgateway-dev/kgateway/docs/content/guides/security/auth/jwt/route-jwt-policy.md

 1. Update the VirtualService from the previous scenario as follows.

    * Add an option to the `/get` route to configure a JWT policy.
    * Name each route so that you can configure a JWT policy.
-Unlike the VirtualHost option. the route option does not support unnamed routes.
+Unlike the VirtualHost option, the route option does not support unnamed routes.
    * Configure the JWT policy by using the `jwtProvidersStaged` option, instead of the `jwt` option.
 The `jwt` option does not support configuring a route-level JWT policy.
    * Set up a different provider than what is used in the VirtualHost.